turingschool/front-end-curriculum/lessons/module-2/this-is-confusing.md

 * `this` refers to the object on which the current function is called

 Depending on where `this` is used, it can refer to different things.
-One key thing to remember is we can only change the value of the keyword `this` inside of an traditional function.
-There are a few ways we can invoke/execute a traditional function to change the value of this inside of the function.
+One key thing to remember is **we can only change the value of the keyword `this` inside of a function**.
+There are a few ways we can invoke/execute a function to change the value of `this`.

 In ES5 functions, the value of this is determined when the function is executed.
-This is in contrast to arrow functions where the value of `this` is determined when the arrow function is declared.
+This is in contrast to arrow functions, where the value of `this` is determined when the arrow function is declared.

 With that being said, there are several rules which determine what the value of `this` is at any given point in time.